Otto Addo

-Nana Otto Addo (born 9 June 1975) is a Ghanaian football manager and former football player.
-He is currently the manager of the Ghana national football team and was previously a talent coach and interim first-team assistant coach for Borussia Dortmund.
+Nana Otto Addo (born 9 June 1975) is a professional football manager and former professional football player.
+Born in Germany, he played for the Ghana national football team.
+He was most recently the manager for the Ghana national team and was previously a talent coach and interim first-team assistant coach for Borussia Dortmund.

 Early life

 Addo was born on 9 June 1975 in Hamburg, West Germany, to Ghanaian parents.
 He has a dual nationality.
 As he played internationally for the Ghanaian football team, he also holds German citizenship.

 Club career

 VfL 93 Hamburg

 Addo started his career in 1991 in Hamburg, playing for Hamburger SV.
 In 1993, he left Bramfelder SV after playing there for a year to join fellow Hamburg side VfL 93 Hamburg in 1993, where he played 80 league matches and scored 4 goals from 1993 to 1996.

 Hannover 96

 Addo moved to Hannover 96 in the Regionalliga Nord (third German league) in 1996.
 He made a big impression in a squad that featured stars-to-be Gerald Asamoah and Fabian Ernst.
 That team ripped through the season scoring more than 100 goals but succumbed to Energie Cottbus in the 1997 promotion playoffs.

 In 1998, Hannover finally was promoted to the 2.
 Bundesliga.
 In his first season, he scored seven goals in 30 games and was acknowledged as one of the elite players of the league.